-People love the taste of avocado and so sharing some with the family dog is a surprisingly common question.
-Obviously this fruit is very healthy but, as a pet parent, you must weigh all the factors before Fido’s feeding time.
+People love avocado and so sharing with the family dog is a common question.
+Obviously this fruit is healthy but, as a pet parent, you must weigh all the factors for Fido!

-First off, dogs have digestive systems that tend to not process most types of plant-based foods as well as humans can.
-So it’s entirely possible that feeding an avocado or two can cause doggie diarrhea or an upset stomach.
-But probably the most dangerous aspect to this fruit is the pit!
+Dogs generally don’t process plant-based foods as well as humans.
+It’s possible that feeding an avocado will cause diarrhea or an upset stomach.
+That said, the most dangerous aspect is the pit!

 Can I Give My Dog Avocado?
 Answer: Yes, small portions & remove the pit